Healthy Homes Assessment Clive

 What are unreasonable gaps and holes?

-You don’t require to block holes or gaps that are part of the building.
-For example, tiny gaps around doors and windows could be necessary to allow movement of the structure as the home gets warmer and cooler, to allow them to be opened and closed rather than being stuck.
-We will test all doors and windows in an Healthy Homes assessment of your rental property.
+There is no need to block up intentional holes or gaps which are part of the building.
+For example, tiny gaps around doors and windows might be necessary to allow for the movement of the structure when the house warms and cools so that they can still be closed and opened rather than sticking.
+We will inspect the windows and doors during your Healthy Homes assessment of your rental property.

 draught stopping building inspections